mariocraft987/bark-coding/documentation/content/Create an extension.md

 ]);
 ```

-Or, you can use the javascript format to make your block code:
+Or, you can use the javascript format to make your block code (not recommended):
 ```js
   Blockly.Blocks['dumorandoutils_coolblock'] = {
     init: function () {